$0.00

 Weston Blelock notes, “In the intervening years this particular segment of the interview has stayed with me.
 One spring recently while mowing the lawn, I came abreast of a swath of dandelions.
 I was startled when they seemed to address me by saying it would be a pity to mow them since they could make a valuable contribution to my health.
 I stopped in my tracks.
 Three days later I was consulting a herbal handbook and I found that dandelion tea is a specific remedy for a condition I had.
 Needless to say I have been enjoying the benefits of dandelion tea ever since.”

-Please submit them by clicking here; be sure to write “Living Artfully” in the subject line.
+Please submit them by clicking here; be sure to write “The Art of Living” in the subject line.

 0